josue-r/A.I_modelo_educativo_helper/README.md

 # A.I_modelo_educativo_helper
-Workmate for teachers in Mexico to leverage new educational model task using A.I
+Asistente for teachers in Mexico to leverage new educational model task using A.I

 ---
 ### Cambio en el Modelo Educativo en México: Desafíos y Soluciones